Largest ever load of cocoa beans in Amsterdam port

 cocoa beans ship quay

-This mega bulk shipment of 22,300 tonnes of cocoa beans is very special', says Eugene Bleekemolen, commercial director of Katoennatie Amsterdam.
-The amount of cargo that is unloaded sometimes varies, but this is quite an exception.
-Bleekemolen and involved partners OFI (Olam Food Ingredients) and Cargill Cocoa & Chocolate - for whom the beans were delivered - witness the unloading together with Koen Overtoom and Jaïr de Pauw of PoA and are proud.
+'This mega bulk shipment of 22,300 tons of cocoa beans is very special,' says Eugene Bleekemolen commercial director of Katoennatie Amsterdam.
+'The amount of cargo unloaded still varies sometimes, but this is an outlier.'
+Bleekemolen and involved partners OFI (Olam Food Ingredients) and Cargill Cocoa & Chocolate - for which the beans were supplied - together with Koen Overtoom and Jaïr de Pauw of PoA watch the unloading and are proud.

 Shield for the captain